kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 The storage requirement of different replicas are not identical, so we still want to update each PVC manually and separately.
-Possibly we also update the `volumeClaimTemplate` for new replicas, but we don't want the controller to interfere with the existing replicas.
+Possibly we also update the `volumeClaimTemplates` for new replicas, but we don't want the controller to interfere with the existing replicas.

 ### Notes/Constraints/Caveats (Optional)